 Strength of schedule is calculated from the opponents projected fantasy points allowed for the RB position.
 The best rating is +16 which gives the player the advantage against the defense and indicates an easy opponent, the worst rating is -16 which gives the defense the advantage and indicates a tough opponent.

-“Shady” McCoy is coming off a down season.
-All his numbers declined across the board, and McCoy’s drop from 20 to just five total touchdowns was especially devastating to his fantasy value.
-The fifth-year pro was the victim of playing in a struggling offense on a losing team, and a concussion sidelined him for four contests.
-If 2012 had been a normal season, McCoy would have easily amassed 1,000-plus rushing yards and compiled 1,500-plus total yards for the third straight year.
-New Eagles head coach Chip Kelly’s up-tempo offense will be a run-heavy scheme, so McCoy looks primed for a bounce-back season.
+Proven workhorse “Shady” McCoy is coming off a down season.
+All his numbers declined across the board, and the drop from 20 to just five total touchdowns was particularly devastating to his fantasy owners.
+McCoy was the victim of playing in a struggling offense on a losing team, and a concussion sidelined him for four contests.
+If McCoy had played all 16 games, he would have easily amassed 1,000-plus rushing yards and compiled 1,500-plus total yards for the third straight year.
+New Eagles head coach Chip Kelly’s up-tempo offense is expected to be a run-heavy scheme.
+We should see an uptick in the 25-year-old McCoy’s carries, but his role in the passing game is expected to decline sharply.
 Listed at 5-foot-11, 208 pounds, he is a rare three-down back and goal-line runner with very good speed and tackle-breaking ability.
-The 25-year-old McCoy is also a very good receiver.
-Backup Bryce Brown will share some touches, but he won’t do nearly enough to impact McCoy’s value as a top-five fantasy RB1.
+The fifth-year pro has missed six games since 2010, which makes him a slight injury risk.
+Backup Bryce Brown will steal some touches, but he won’t do nearly enough to impact McCoy’s value as a fantasy RB1.